 On Saturday, prior to Fury's sensational win over Wilder, boxing journalist Michael Benson posted a two minute clip of the 33-year-old ripping into the likes of Anthony Joshua, Deontay Wilder, Tony Bellew, Jarrell Miller and Dillian Whyte.

 Even promoter Eddie Hearn got a verbal lashing, with Fury repeatedly using his favourites words "dosser" and "bum".

-One of his very best videos on Instagram came when he had ballooned up to 28 stone and heard that Wilder had said he was "finished" following that depressive period away from the ring.
+One of his very best videos on Instagram came when he had ballooned up to 28 stone in 2017 and heard that Wilder had said he was "finished" following that depressive period away from the ring.

 It proved to be the perfect motivation for Fury, who shed the pounds and went on to beat him twice under the lights in Las Vegas.